SysKitTeam/docs-point/common-tasks/monitor-permissions-review.md

 * **start date** of permissions review
 * **number of site owners** that will be asked to perform a permissions review
-* **the number of resources** - Microsoft Teams, Office 365 Groups, sites, and OneDrive - included in the upcoming permissions review
+* **the number of resources** - Microsoft Teams, Microsoft 365 Groups, sites, and OneDrive - included in the upcoming permissions review
 * **modify \(1\)** link
 * **Resolve Now \(2\)** button